Sanjay Raut

+Member of coordination committee of Indian National Developmental Inclusive Alliance

+He has been appointed a member of the Coordination Committee of the Indian National Developmental Inclusive Alliance at its Mumbai convention on 1 September 2023.
+The coordination committee will decide the national agenda, common campaign issues and common program of the country's main opposition alliance (I.N.D.I.A.).

 Controversies

 After the arrest of the two girls who posted and liked a comment on Facebook about their view of Mumbai shutting down after the death of Bala Saheb Thackeray, he justified saying "We support the police's action, the Facebook comments could have led to a law and order situation."

-In April 2015, he made controversy by saying the voting rights of Muslims should be revoked for some years to ensure the community is not used for vote bank politics.
+In April 2015, he created controversy by saying the voting rights of Muslims should be revoked for some years to ensure the community is not used for vote bank politics.
 In the newspaper Saamna, he wrote in a column, "Till Muslims are used as vote-banks, they have no future.
 This is why Bal Thackeray had demanded that Muslims' voting rights be taken away."
-Raut was taken into custody and detained by the ED in the Patravala Chaal scam case.
-Sanjay Raut allegedly perceived funds from Pravin Raut, the main accused of the Rs.
+Raut was taken into custody and detained by the ED in the Patra Chawl scam case.
+Sanjay Raut allegedly received funds from Pravin Raut, the main accused of the Rs.
 60,000 crores scam.
-The later is said to have gained access to high levels in the government due to his close relationship with Sanjay Raut, who is a relative, close aide, and also business partner.
+The latter is said to have gained access to high levels in the government due to his close relationship with Sanjay Raut, who is a relative, close aide, and also business partner.

-In 2022, in the middle of the political turmoil in Maharashtra, Raut was served notice by the Enforcement Directorate (ED) for interrogation.
+In 2022, in the middle of the political turmoil in Maharashtra, Raut was served notice by the Enforcement Directorate (ED) of interrogation.